Your One Maryland One Book questions answered!

 - be able to generate sustained discussion on the year’s theme

 - be of interest to people in the state of Maryland

-- appeal to a wide range of readers of different backgrounds and reading abilities
+- appeal to a wide range of readers of different backgrounds and reading levels

 - connect to high school age readers as well as adults